Dadeesamuel/amusement-park/readme.md

 # ACEDU AMUSEMENT PARK

-The amusement park is a site where acedu students and staff register to view games they can actual play for future references.
+The amusement park is a site where acedu students and staff can view or know more about acedu amusement.

 ## How to visit